-monthly change in refined petroleum products in July 2019
+monthly change in energy goods in October 2019

 |Index change in per cent||Index||Weights1|